Homepage icon

 Master of Arts in Leadership

-The Master of Arts in Leadership prepares reflective, justice-oriented leaders to navigate complexity and create meaningful change with integrity, systems awareness, and contemplative depth.
+The Master of Arts in Leadership is an online graduate program that prepares reflective, justice-oriented leaders to navigate complexity and create meaningful change with integrity, systems awareness, and contemplative depth.

 Program Overview